 Norfolk and Norwich University Hospitals NHS Foundation Trust (NNUHFT) is a digital health early adopter and supports patients who are referred to them by around 100 local GP practices and from other acute hospitals and GPs around the country.
-NNUHFT has been successfully using CMM’s Electronic Prescribing and Medicines Administration (EPMA) solution since 2014 and has now rolled out the solution to their Emergency Department (ED) and used it to enhance their GP recommendation and referral letters.
+NNUHFT has been successfully using System C’s Electronic Prescribing and Medicines Administration (EPMA) solution since 2014 and has now rolled out the solution to their Emergency Department (ED) and used it to enhance their GP recommendation and referral letters.

 A need for a more joined up and safer onwards referral process, and a paper-light Emergency Department